TaitoUnited/full-stack-template/DEVELOPMENT.md

     taito cypress:client                    # open cypress for client taito cypress:admin                     # open cypress for admin

-> TIP: Testing personnel may run Cypress against any remote environment without taito-cli or docker.
+> TIP: Testing personnel may run Cypress against any remote environment without Taito CLI or docker.
 See `client/test/README.md` for more instructions.

 Start shell on a container: